 By Pericle Luigi Giovannetti (Macmillan)

-Max was a small, round furry creature like a hamster – or maybe a marmot – whose wordless pantomimes were cute, whimsical and trenchantly self-deprecating.
+Pericle Luigi Giovanetti was a huge star in the cartoon firmament in the years following World War II, and a prolific one who appealed to fans of all ages.
+Born in 1916 in Basel, he launched his most beloved character Max in Punch in April 1953.
+Max was a small, round furry creature like a hamster, whose wordless pantomimes were cute, whimsical and trenchantly self-deprecating.
 Don’t ask me how a beautifully rendered little puff-ball could stand for pride and pomposity punctured, but he did.
-It was also blissfully free of mawkish sentimentality, a funny animal icon for adults too: even stiff, ultra-reserved post-war Brits.
+It was also blissfully free of mawkish sentimentality, a funny animal for adults.

-As a cartoonist, Giovannetti was a master of the pen, with a sparse and economical line, and completely au fait with all brush techniques from dry-point to tonal wash painting.
-The sheer variety he exhibits in this book of doggy delights would make any would-be illustrator weep with jealousy if they weren’t already splitting their sides with mirth.
+Giovanetti was a master of the pen, with a sparse and economical line, and completely au fait with all brush techniques from dry-point to tonal wash painting.
+The sheer variety he exhibits in this book would make any would-be illustrator weep with jealousy if they weren’t already splitting their sides with mirth.

 © 1958 P. L. Giovannetti.
 All Rights Reserved.